FDoronio79/Carventory/README.md

 ## Service microservice

 The **Service microservice** backend utilizes 3 django models.
-The models being AutoMobileVO, Technician, and Appointment.
+The models being **AutoMobileVO**, **Technician**, and **Appointment**.
 The AutoMoibleVO model polls from the Inventory bounded context specifically from the Automobile model in Inventory to poll for a VIN.

 A customer who has an appointment with a VIN that matches one in the Inventory database will be assigned VIP status which will indicate to provide the appointment with "VIP treatment".